Skip to content

 Messaging

 Providing effective messaging for user interactions is an essential part of any web application.
-This starter kit provides an easy to way to deliver messaging content and errors, utilizing PrimeVue's <Message /> and <Toast /> components.
+This starter kit provides an easy to way to deliver messaging content and errors utilizing PrimeVue's <Message /> and <Toast /> components, powered by Inertia's flash data and global router event listeners.

 Flash Messages